Quick Facts About Combustion Engineering

 Asbestos Litigation Involving Combustion Engineering

-• Kenneth Wayne Jackson worked as a pipefitter at a Combustion Engineering plant in Chattanooga, Tennessee, from 1952 to 1986.
-Jackson developed mesothelioma and died of the disease.
-His widow filed a wrongful death lawsuit against several asbestos manufacturers.
-Before trial, all defendants had settled with the plaintiff except for North Brothers.
+One notable mesothelioma lawsuit was a wrongful death case the widow of a pipefitter filed.
+Kenneth Wayne Jackson worked at a Combustion Engineering plant in Chattanooga, Tennessee, from 1952 to 1986.
+He later developed mesothelioma and died from the disease.
+His widow filed suit against several asbestos manufacturers including Combustion Engineering.
+Before trial, all but North Brothers settled.
 In 2009, a Tennessee jury awarded the Jackson estate $1.4 million.

 Combustion Engineering’s Asbestos Products